d33pster/WebRep/README.md

 ## Prereqs ~ Python3

+## Important ~
+1. Need to be in WebRep directory to run

 ## Instructions ~
 1. git clone the repo
 2. run the following commands in the terminal: